Table of Contents

-Acute coronary syndrome as occlusion of a coronary artery
+Acute coronary syndrome as an occlusion of a coronary artery

 A plaque caused by manifested atherosclerosis in the coronary arteries ruptures and sets free plaque components.
-As a result, thrombocyte aggregation is activated in the blood vessles.
+As a result, thrombocyte aggregation is activated in the blood vessels.

 The repeated embolization can lead to the symptoms of unstable angina pectoris or the Non-ST segment elevation myocardial infarction.
-A thrombus causing a complete occlusion of a coronary artery results in a ST-segment elevation myocardial infarction.
+A thrombus causing a complete occlusion of coronary artery results in an ST-segment elevation myocardial infarction.

 Symptoms of acute coronary syndrome

 The pain can be described as an unbearable, cramp-like tightness in the chest.
-In addition, dyspnoea and fear of death as well as accompanying weakness, nausea and sweating are typical.
-Radiation into the upper abdomen, pine or neck can also occur.
-A drop in blood pressure and tachycardia accompanied by cold sweating can be signs of a beginning cardiogenic shock.
+In addition, dyspnea and fear of death, as well as accompanying weakness, nausea, and sweating, are typical.
+Radiation into the upper abdomen, spine or neck can also occur.
+A drop in blood pressure and tachycardia, accompanied by cold sweating, can be signs of a beginning cardiogenic shock.
 Infarcts often occur during the early hours of the morning.